coecms/fortran_introduction/compiling.rst

 .. code-block:: bash

-   $ ifort -c -o mod_hello.o mod_hello.f90
+   $ ifort -warn all -c -o mod_hello.o mod_hello.f90
-   $ ifort -c -o hello.o hello.f90
+   $ ifort -warn all -c -o hello.o hello.f90
-   $ ifort -o hello hello.o mod_hello.o
+   $ ifort -warn all -o hello hello.o mod_hello.o

 The -c means that the compiler should stop after the compiler stage, and not try to link just yet.